 Newly diagnosed?
 What to ask, what are your options?

 What we say to our participants who have just received a cancer diagnosis - we are so sorry you are eligible for our programs and services, but we are glad you found us.
 The new diagnosis can feel shocking, scary, confusing, overwhelming.
-Here are some of the questions you can be asking of your doctor
+We offer a Welcoming Orientation twice a week for you to learn more about us and how we can help.

-These are examples of questions you may want to ask:
+These are examples of questions you may want to ask your medical team:

 - What kind of cancer do I have?
 Where is it?